-The resulting cost is recognised under Personnel expenses in the consolidated income statement as the services are rendered by the employees during the relevant vesting period, with a balancing entry in "Reserves" in the consolidated balance sheet.
+The resulting cost is recognised under Personnel expenses in the income statement as the services are rendered by the employees during relevant vesting period, with a balancing entry in Other equity instruments in the balance sheet.

-The amounts recognised in consolidated equity are not subject to a subsequent reassessment due to trends in external market conditions.
+The amounts recognised in equity are not subject to a subsequent reassessment due to trends in external market conditions.